bborncr/ESP32_BME688/Readme.md

 ## Configuration
 1. Copy the configexample.h file and rename it config.h
 1. Edit the settings in config.h for your mqtt broker and wifi

+## Payload
+Chispas protocol parser (lite version of Sparkplug B) Topic format: <Namespace>/<GroupId>/<MessageType>/<deviceId>
+Message types

+DBIRTH
+DDEATH
+DDATA
+DMCD
+The Measurement is taken from <Namespace>/<GroupId>/<MessageType>

+Incoming payload can be any single object (no nested objects or lists)

+The payload is mapped to the key/value fields in the database

+The deviceId from the topic is mapped to the tags